Elegant Vintage Living Room Design

 Mirrors were essential for reflecting light, expanding space, and adding a touch of opulence.
 Often large and encased in elaborate gilded frames, they were significant decorative elements.
 This isn't just about functionality; it’s about creating sparkle and enhancing the feeling of grandeur.

 Place a grand, gold-framed mirror above the fireplace or on a prominent wall.
 Consider smaller, decorative mirrors grouped together as part of a gallery wall.
-Look for frames with intricate carvings, often depicting natural motifs or classical designs.
-The truth is, a well-placed mirror can completely change the perception of a room's size.
+Look for frames with intricate carvings, often depicting natural motifs or classical designs. a well-placed mirror can completely change the perception of a room's size.

 Victorians were avid collectors, and their homes were often filled with interesting objects from their travels or hobbies.
 Displaying these curios in glass-fronted cabinets or on étagères adds personality and a sense of history.
 This isn't just about showing off; it’s about creating a narrative within your home.